stone-flower-org/deadly-snake-maze/README.md

-# Deadly Snake Maze
+# Deadly Maze

 ## Description

-Deadly Snake Maze is a 3D browser game written using Three.js
+Deadly Maze is a 3D browser game written using Three.js

 ## Installation